Unity-Technologies/Indoor-Pet-Detection/docs/prerequisites.md

 ### Setup Unity Account

 Unity Computer Vision Datasets (UCVD) service provides data generation at scale on Cloud.
-To use UCVD, you are asked to have a Unity project associated with a Unity ID and organization.
-If you have already had a Unity organization and a project, you can proceed to the [data generation](dataset-generation-and-configuration.md).
+To use UCVD, you are asked to have a Unity Service Project associated with a Unity Serivce Account.
+You can skip this step if you have already had a Unity Service Project.

-#### Create a Unity ID
+#### Create a Unity Account

 > Note: You can skip this step if you have already had a Unity account.